tournepivoine/shinpokered-fr/README.md

 - Rock Tunnel has a more workable map, now being easier to go through and having new areas to explore.
 Includes a way to get renewable fossils, items, and other interesting bits and pieces.
 Overall, it makes Flash much more rewarding to bring, showing you where the items and content are instead of being an inconvenience.
 - Diglett's Cave has a more detailed map with Onix, Wiglett, and Wugtrio also appearing!
 It also has its beta music!
 - Route 25 has been given a facelift, adding Bill's Lighthouse in place of the Sea Cottage.
+- The Fighting Dojo has been revamped, featuring a design reminiscent of the prototype versions; rough floors, the elder in the back, and more.
+Additionally, you can now get a Hitmontop as a third option.
+The Karate Master is also now treated somewhat more like a Gym Leader, having Gym Scaling and a Rematch system.
 - Cinnabar Island is a lot bigger, with the volcano being added to it.
 The mansion seems different too...
 	- Cinnabar Lab's Trade Room now features the Trader, who will evolve trade-evolving Pokemon for you!
 - Pokemon Tower was shortened, being less intensive and adding room for more maps.